Etimo/diamonds/README.md

 4. Use endpoint `Join board` to join the board.
 5. Use endpoint `Move bot` to move your bot one step in some direction.

-We also have some [example bots](diamonds-bot-example/README.md) to get you up and running faster!
+We also have some [example bots](diamonds-bot-example/README.md) to get you up and running faster.

 Have fun!